 - Set out transplants after mid-month: tomato, eggplant, pepper, and sweet potato.

 - Set out sweet potato slips on a cloudy day.
-Form little mound of soil over young potato shoots to protect them from frost.
+Form a little mound of soil over young potato shoots to protect them from frost.

-- Pinch out the tips on broad beans to encourage good pod set and to deter attack from aphids.
+- Pinch out the tips on broad beans to encourage good pod set and to deter an attack from aphids.